 All of my research and experience shows that the primary goal of bipolar medication MUST be mood stabilization.

 Therefore, the best bipolar disorder medications are mood stabilizers.

-Mood stabilizers are bipolar meds that regulate mood swings so that extremes of depression and mania no longer occur.
+Mood stabilizers are bipolar drugs that regulate mood swings so that extremes of depression and mania no longer occur.

-Many of the most prescribed bipolar meds today are NOT mood stabilizers.
+Many of the most prescribed bipolar medications today are NOT mood stabilizers.

 The most challenging aspect can be finding the right bipolar drug for the current phase of the illness.